ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 There is quite a bit going on here, so let's break it down.

-`<LinkTo>` is an example of a _[component]\(TODO: link to component)_ in Ember — you can tell them apart from regular HTML tags because they start with an uppercase letter.
+`<LinkTo>` is an example of a _component_ in Ember — you can tell them apart from regular HTML tags because they start with an uppercase letter.
 Along with regular HTML tags, components are a key building block that we can use to build up an app's user interface.

-We have a lot more to say about components later, but for now, you can think of them as a way to provide _[custom tags]\(TODO: link to custom tags)_ to supplement the built-in ones that came with the browser.
+We have a lot more to say about components later, but for now, you can think of them as a way to provide _custom tags_ to supplement the built-in ones that came with the browser.

-The `@route=...` part is how we pass _[arguments]\(TODO: link to arguments)_ into the component.
+The `@route=...` part is how we pass _arguments_ into the component.
 Here, we use this to specify _which_ route we want to link to.
 Note that this should be the _name_ of the route, not the path, which is why we specified `"about"` instead of `"/about"`, and `"contact"` instead of `"/getting-in-touch"`.

 In addition to arguments, components can also take the usual HTML attributes as well.
-In our example, we added a `"button"` class for styling purposes, but we could also specify other attributes as we see fit, such as the [ARIA]\(TODO: link to ARIA) [`role` attribute]\(TODO: link to role attribute).
+In our example, we added a `"button"` class for styling purposes, but we could also specify other attributes as we see fit, such as the ARIA `role` attribute.
 These are passed without the `@` symbol (`class=...` as opposed to `@class=...`), so that Ember will know they are just regular HTML attributes.

 Under the hood, the `<LinkTo>` component generates a regular `<a>` tag for us with the appropriate `href` for the specific route.
-This allows for perfect interoperability for all _[screen readers]\(TODO: link to screen readers)_, as well as the ability for our users to bookmark the link or open it in a new tab.
+This allows for perfect interoperability for all _screen readers_, as well as the ability for our users to bookmark the link or open it in a new tab.

 However, when clicking on one of these special links, Ember will intercept the click, render the content for the new page, and update the URL — all performed locally without having to wait for the server, thus avoiding a full page refresh.